creme332/centos-scripts/vpn-lab/README.md

 2. In client VM, connect to server: `vpn connect`.

 > [!NOTE]
-> Server should start OpenVPN service automatically on reboot.
-There is no need to manually start it.
+> The server should start OpenVPN service **automatically** on reboot.
+If you need to manually restart it, use `systemctl restart openvpn-server@server.service`.

 ## Verification